 These objectives are sought through policy advice and capacity building on labour migration management, pre-departure training, information dissemination and awareness-raising, recruitment facilitation, and inter-government dialogue and cooperation.

 Supporting Labour Migration through Regional Consultative Processes

-Aware of the importance to enhance dialogue and cooperation amongst labour sending and receiving countries, bilaterally, regionally and internationally, IOM will support the current Sri Lankan chairmanship of the Colombo Process, vested with the leadership of the Minister of Foreign Employment Promotion and Welfare as its Chair-in-Office.
+Aware of the importance to enhance dialogue and cooperation amongst labour sending and receiving countries, bilaterally, regionally and internationally, IOM will support the current Nepal chairmanship of the Colombo Process (CP), vested with the leadership of the Minister of Labour and Employment as its Chair-in-Office.
 Colombo Process Member Countries are constantly faced with the complex responsibility of ensuring that their labour migration systems benefit labour migrants and their families while contributing to long-term economic growth and development in both source and destination countries.
-The strategic vision and related thematic areas pursued under the Sri Lanka Chairmanship of the Colombo Process pave the road for building on the many accomplishments achieved under the previous chairmanships and for further engaging on issues of mutual interest.
-In its capacity as the Secretariat for the Colombo Process, a responsibility that IOM Sri Lanka as the Mission in the chairmanship’s country shares with its Headquarters, IOM stands ready to extend all of the required operational and technical support to the Sri Lankan Chairmanship, and looks forward to supporting continued dialogues and partnerships fostered by the CP towards the propitious theme of “International Labour Migration for Prosperity: Adding Value by Working Together”.
+The strategic vision and related thematic areas pursued by the CP pave the road for building on the many accomplishments achieved under the previous chairmanships and for further engaging on issues of mutual interest.
+IOM Sri Lanka through the Colombo Process Technical Support Unit stands ready to extend all of the required technical and thematic support to the Nepali Chairmanship, and looks forward to supporting continued dialogues and partnerships fostered by the CP towards the propitious theme of “International Labour Migration for Prosperity: Adding Value by Working Together”.